1973 Porsche 911 ST FIA/MSA certified

 Perhaps the reason the S/T model is not so widely known is because most of the cars were not built from scratch at the factory but were sold as conversion kits for customers to convert their own cars.
 So you would go a buy your 911S and then subsequently have the Porsche Competition Department convert it into homologation S/T specification.
 In total only 24 cars were made and obviously this sort of rarity along with their excellent racing pedigree has lead to exceptionally high prices meaning that few are now driven as they were intended and they now end up more often on a concours lawns rather than a starting grid.

 It was for this reason that this wonderful car here comes into existence.
 A well know historic Porsche collector / driver and owner of an original S/T realised that he was not going to use his pride and joy as it was intended, so in 2006 he commissioned an exacting copy to be made.
-As per the original cars, he sourced a German home market 1973, 911 2.4S and instructed the Porsche Specialist Auto Knoll of the UK to do the conversion.
+As per the original cars, he sourced a German home market 1973, 911 2.4S and instructed the Porsche Specialist Auto Knoll of Germany to do the conversion.
 Wisely the original 2.4S engine was removed and put to one side (happily it remains with the car) and Porsche air-cooled specialists, Supertec Performance, built a new engine.
 The specification of the new engine is full documented with an output of 315bhp on the dyno!